 The Mistletoe Maker’s Market is held on Nov 25 and features crafty work from local artisans.
 There’s also a Christmas Parade on Dec 2 and the Elks Home Annual Light Display.

 20. Make It to Merry Marion: A Holiday Destination

-Marion VA loves having that small town feel, while still providing lots to things for visitors to do, particularly during the Blue Ridge Mountains winter holidays.
+Marion VA loves having that small-town feel, while still providing lots of things for visitors to do, particularly during the Blue Ridge Mountains winter holidays.

-The independent shops in Downtown Marion create beautiful window displays for shoppers to enjoy, and the town is doused in Christmas lights, garland, wreaths, and ribbons.
+The independent shops in Downtown Marion create beautiful window displays for shoppers to enjoy, and the NC Christmas town is doused in holiday lights, garlands, wreaths, and ribbons.